Little Women 2020 Oscars win

 Nominated: Jojo Rabbit, costume by Mayes C Rubeo

 In some cases, the best costume design is unremarkable, lest it distract from the narrative or remind you that what you are viewing is a construction.
 In others, the ability to sit and marvel at the sheer beauty, creativity or technical prowess as well as historical accuracy can only enhance your appreciation of the visual spectacle.

 With Little Women, Durran has finely woven together historically accurate items and colours, albeit with a modern eye.
 So, Durran might not have purposefully channelled Batsheva and The Vampire's Wife for Meg and Beth's pretty prairie dresses, Margaret Howell and Toast for Jo's boy-meets-girl in the big city wardrobe or even Gucci for Amy's grand tour get-up.

 But to say that she is impervious to modern influence wouldn't be accurate either.
 In fact, as director Greta Gerwig's film is a reflection of the times in which it was produced, so, too, is Durran's costume work.

-Whether Durran takes home the Oscar come 9 February, she can be credited with bringing back a truly vintage style.
-Sontags, the cross-your-heart style knitted scarves that the March women wear layered over shirts and dresses, stood out as one of the most immediately covetable items from the film, a sentiment that will no doubt see them appear in the autumn/winter 20 collections in February and come to a wardrobe near you soon.
+As well as taking home her second Oscar, Durran can be credited with bringing back a truly vintage style.
+Sontags, the cross-your-heart style knitted scarves that the March women wear layered over shirts and dresses, stood out as one of the most immediately covetable items from the film, a sentiment that will no doubt see them appear in the autumn/winter 20 collections and make their way to a wardrobe near you soon.